kelvinloo/aws-cloud-resume/README.md

 ![Image](https://github.com/kelvinloo/aws-cloud-resume/blob/f335aacd91e63952597d51dc3bba11b2b7d75ef6/AWS%20Diagram.jpg)

 ## HTML/CSS
-Wrote resume into a bootstrap template source by davidtmiller: https://github.com/startbootstrap/startbootstrap-resume Uploaded website files on Amazon S3, tested static website hosting by making bucket public.
+  To save time I imported and formatted my resume into a bootstrap template by davidtmiller: https://github.com/startbootstrap/startbootstrap-resume
+  Following that, I uploaded my website files on Amazon S3, and tested static website hosting feature in S3 by making the S3 bucket public.
+My website was now hosted on S3 successfully.

 ## HTTPS/DNS

-Purchased a domain name kelvinloo.com from Amazon Route53 and setup CloudFront with S3 as the origin.
-Created certificate via Certificate Manager and linked it to CloudFront and changed default behaviour to redirect to HTTPS.
-Set up Hosted Zone entries for domain name and records to use www.kelvinloo.com.
-Encountered issue with certificate not validating even after 30 minutes, had to manually edit name servers for the registered domain which resolves the issue.
+  Domain Registration: I purchased the domain name kelvinloo.com through Amazon Route 53.
+  Content Delivery Network (CDN): I set up CloudFront, a CDN service, to deliver website content efficiently.
+S3 buckets served as the origin for the CDN.
+  SSL Certificate: I created a security certificate via Amazon Certificate Manager and linked it to CloudFront.
+This ensures secure communication (HTTPS) for website visitors.
+  Forced HTTPS: I configured CloudFront to redirect all traffic to the secure HTTPS protocol.
+  Domain Management: I created Hosted Zone entries in Route 53 for both the kelvinloo.com domain and a subdomain (www.kelvinloo.com).

-## JavaScript and View counter
+## JavaScript and website visitor counter
-Created a DynamoDB table to store the number of page visits, a Lambda function will process the retrieval of this visit count and update the value stored in DynamoDB.
-Set up function URL to test by CURLing the function URL and the count updates by 1 correctly on both the table and CURL result.
-Added a Javascript file to call the API and display on website.
-Setup API gateway to front the Lambda function and enabled rate limiting and API key to deter bad actors from abusing API and causing excessive billing on AWS.
-Set X-API key in Cloudfront origin for the API gateway so CloudFront can call the API when a request is made.
+Added a website visitor counter, the following architecture was used to implement this feature:

+Data Storage and Processing:

+  DynamoDB Table: Created a DynamoDB table to store the number of page visits.
+  Lambda Function: Developed a Lambda function to retrieve the current visit count from DynamoDB, increment it, and update the table.
+  Function URL: Deployed the Lambda function as a Function URL for testing.
+Successfully tested the function using cURL, verifying correct count increments in both the DynamoDB table and the cURL response.
+  Frontend Integration: Integrated a JavaScript file to call the API and display the updated visit count on the website.

+API Gateway:

+  API Gateway: Configured an API Gateway to expose the Lambda function as an API endpoint.
+  Rate Limiting and API Key: Implemented rate limiting and API key authentication to mitigate potential cost overages.
+  Cloudfront Integration: Set up CloudFront to call the API Gateway endpoint, with the X-API-Key header configured to authenticate requests.

 ## Infrastructure as Code (Terraform)
-Converted architecture to infrastructure as code via Terraform, by reading tutorials online and comparing deployed infrastructure on AWS services I was able to reproduce the same architecture as if I was to manually create the AWS architecture through Amazon console.
-Terraform easily allows for tear down and rebuild of infrastructure as required, saving costs during development and testing.
+I migrated the architecture to Infrastructure as Code using Terraform.
+By following online tutorials and forums, I successfully replicated the AWS infrastructure that was previously manually configured.
+This Terraform configuration can be reused or adapted for future website deployments.

 ## CI/CD pipeline
-Made two GitHub repositories, one for the HTML/CSS/Javascript data and the other for Terraform configuration.
-Added gitignore so AWS access and secret key is not made public and setup a separate private S3 bucket as a backend for storing these secrets instead.
-Created an identity provider on AWS IAM for GitHub to be able to use AWS resources in my AWS account, create a role to allow GitHub access to services required for this deployment.
-Stored AWS secrets inside GitHub secrets in order for GitHub actions to upload website to S3 bucket on a commit and update Terraform configuration on commit as well.
+I created two separate GitHub repositories:

+  Frontend Repository: This repository contains the HTML, CSS, and JavaScript code for my resume website.
+  Infrastructure Repository: This repository holds the Terraform configuration files that define the underlying AWS infrastructure.

+To protect sensitive information like AWS access keys and secret keys, I implemented the following measures:

+  .gitignore: A .gitignore file was added to the infrastructure repository to prevent accidental exposure of these secrets.
+  Private S3 Bucket: A private S3 bucket was configured as a backend for storing the sensitive information, ensuring it remains secure and inaccessible to the public."

+To enable GitHub Actions to automate AWS tasks, I created an IAM role granting necessary permissions to GitHub.
+This allows GitHub Actions to:

+  Deploy to S3: Upload website files to an S3 bucket upon a Git commit.
+  Manage Infrastructure: Update Terraform configurations and trigger deployments on commit.

 ## Final thoughts
-Overall, project was challenging but a good opportunity to test knowledge gained as result of studying and completing Amazon’s solution architect associate certification.
-Additionally including a github action to destroy the AWS architecture could be added in the future.
+This project proved to be a valuable challenge, allowing me to solidify my understanding of AWS concepts and practices gained from the Solutions Architect Associate certification.

 Links to related repositories: [frontend](https://github.com/kelvinloo/aws-cloud-resume) / [backend](https://github.com/kelvinloo/aws-cloud-resume-terraform) and the website itself [https://www.kelvinloo.com](https://www.kelvinloo.com)